KyruCabading/brand-partners/README.md

 **Required Parameters:**

 The `secret` parameter is needed on the url in order to gain access.
-This is to give access only to authorized users.
+This is to give access only to authorized users.`(Currently Disabled)`

 The `name` parameter will allow personalization for the user once they load the Brand Partners app.